News and Commentary

 Planning for Spending During Retirement By Todd A. Moll, CFP®, CFA

-One of the primary objectives of financial planning is to ensure that individuals have more than ample spendable cash flow during all of their retirement years.
-Navigating the careful balance between spending too much and possibly running out of funds or spending too little and missing out on all of the potential joys of retirement is no simple task.
+One of the primary objectives of financial planning is to ensure that individuals have more than ample spendable cash flow during their retirement years.
+Navigating the careful balance between spending too much and possibly running out of funds or spending too little and missing out on all the potential joys of retirement is no simple task.
 This is especially true when considering that retirement planning involves a unique set of uncertain future variables, including a retiree’s future tax rate, risk tolerance, rate of investment return, inflation, unexpected outflows and sequence of returns.

 How Sequence of Returns Impacts Retirement Spending